satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of data, then in the long run the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
-This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

-We have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source software development.
+This would facilitate collaborative research and would also ensure that optimal decisions are taken at every stage in the evolution of a project.
+Our proposed re-design of the current peer review system focuses on post-publication review, and incorporates ideas from code review systems associated with open source software development.
 Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 Acknowledgements

 We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard, Barrett Klein, and Elizabeth Sublette for their helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[w] <#cmnt23>`_`\  as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[x] <#cmnt24>`_`\
+Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[i] <#cmnt9>`_`\  as well as the NIMH for their support via R01 grant MH084029.

 --------------